2016 - 2018 Luca Carboni

 In 2018 he moved back to his native city of Cagliari, in Sardinia, with the intent of establishing, together with Andrea Garcés, a printing press and publishing house called Oreri – Iniziativa Editoriale.
 Born from the intention to provide means of cultural (re)production aimed at challenging colonial and patriarchal structures of oppression, expand contradictions and investigate the construction of local identities, OIE chooses to situate itself not in Southern Europe, but in the middle of a Mediterranean world composed of many histories and realities, and in constant dialogue with the rest of the world.

-“Who Makes the Fash”, a revised and expanded version of his MA thesis, supervised by Marina Vishmidt, will be published this year by Zer0Books.
+“Who Makes the Fash”, a revised and expanded version of his MA thesis, supervised by Marina Vishmidt, has been recently published by Zer0Books.
 The book is intended as a tool and a call for students and art workers to approach their practice from a firmly antifascist standpoint.

 Luca's 20 minute presentation Keep on charging the enemy so long as there is life for CONSTANT CRAVING ~ PERFORMING UNDER CONDITIONS - DAI's 3 day graduation lectures marathon in Athens.
 June 2018

 Learn more about Luca Carboni’s written MA thesis: Don't Buy the Hype: The Past is No Future - What Role Can Art Have in the Context of a Re-emergence of Fascism?

 Learn more about Luca Carboni’s "life after DAI" by means of Luca's website